pitt500/ReactNative-Meals-Demo/README.md

 An app to practice navigation in React Native

 # Expo CLI
-This project has been created with Expo CLI (more here: https://facebook.github.io/react-native/docs/getting-started).
+This project has been created with [Expo CLI](https://facebook.github.io/react-native/docs/getting-started).
 You should install `Expo` in order to run the app properly.
 `npm install -g expo-cli`

 # How to run